Download Yom Kippur War Worksheets

 Key Facts & Summary

-- The Yom Kippur War was an armed conflict fought from the 6th to the 25th of October, 1973 between Israel and an Arab coalition composed mainly of Egypt and Syria.
+- The Yom Kippur War was a damaging and inconclusive armed conflict fought from the 6th to the 25th of October, 1973, between Israel and an Arab coalition composed mainly of Egypt and Syria.

-- It is the Fourth Arab-Israeli war.
-The conflict began with the sudden attack of the Egyptian and Syrian armies: such aggression took the Israeli political and military leadership by surprise and placed Israel’s armed forces in great difficulty.
+- The conflict began with the sudden attack of the Egyptian and Syrian armies.
+Such aggression took the Israeli political and military leadership by surprise and placed Israel’s armed forces in great difficulty.
 The Egyptian troops, which were well equipped with Soviet anti-tank and anti-aircraft missiles, successfully crossed the Suez Canal.

-- Despite their great losses, they were able to push back Israeli counter-attacks.
+- Despite great losses on the side of Egypt, they were able to push back Israeli counter-attacks.
 Meanwhile, the Syrian forces occupied the Golan Heights.
-However, following fierce combats, the Israelis managed to defeat the Syrian tanks in the Golan Heights: they successfully started counterattacking the Syrians in the Sinai, they crossed the canal and advanced towards Egypt.
+However, following fierce combat, the Israelis managed to defeat the Syrian tanks in the Golan Heights, but at great cost.

-- The war ended therefore without resolutive results from the military point of view.
-However, it demonstrated that the Arabs were able to defend themselves from Israel.
+- The war ended without resolutive results from the military point of view.
+However, it demonstrated that the Arabs were able to defend themselves from Israel and Israel was not infallible.

-The war began when Egypt and Syria launched on October 6, 1973, a surprise attack, respectively in Sinai and the Golan Heights, i.e. the territories that Israel had conquered in 1967 during the Six Days War.
+The war is also known as the October War because of the month it occurred in, the Ramadan War, because it took place during the Muslim observance of Ramadan, or the Fourth Arab-Israeli War, as it was the fourth major conflict between the belligerents.
+The conflict began when Egypt and Syria respectively launched surprise attacks on October 6, 1973, in Sinai and the Golan Heights.
+These were territories that Israel had conquered in 1967 during the Six Days War.

-The Egyptians and Syrians advanced during the first 24-48 hours, after which the situation began to enter a phase of stalemate and then turned into Israel’s favour.
-During the second week of the war, the Syrians had been completely defeated and were out of the Golan Heights.
+The Egyptian and Syrian forces advanced during the first 24-48 hours of the conflict by taking advantage of the holy observance of Yom Kippur by Jewish Israelis, after which the situation devolved into a stalemate before turning to Israel’s advantage.
+During the second week of the war, the Syrians had been completely defeated and were pushed out of the Golan Heights.

 In South Sinai, the Israelis had attacked the communication points between the two Arab armies and had, in turn, entered the Egyptian territory after passing the Suez Canal (which served as a frontier before October 6).
 At the time of the ceasefire, although they still possessed a strong missile system, the Egyptian army was cut off from any supply line and did not have contact with the other Arab countries.

 The conflict had long-term implications for many countries.
-The Arab world, which had felt humiliated by the complete defeat during the Six-Day War, was able to feel psychologically satisfied by the victories obtained in the first part of the battle.
+The Arab world, which felt humiliated by the complete defeat during the Six-Day War, was able to feel psychologically satisfied by the victories obtained in the first part of the battle.
+This didn’t last long, however, as the situation slowly turned in favour of the Israeli army.
+Both the Egyptians and Israelis demonstrated intelligent strategies throughout the combat.

 The 1978 Camp David Accords led to the normalisation of the relations between Israel and Egypt, the first Arab nation to recognise the existence of the State of Israel.
 Egypt, which had already substantially freed itself from Soviet influence and aid, implicitly declared its willingness to break away almost entirely from the USSR.